NCAR/casper_tensorflow_gpu/README.md

 4. Start a batch job on a gpu node.
 You can start a 30 minute testing job with `execcasper -l select=1:ncpus=1:mem=20GB:ngpus=1 --gpu_type=v100 -q gpudev -A $PROJECT_ID`
 5. Activate the environment with `module load conda` and `conda activate tfXXXgpu`.
 6. Run `python test_simple_nn.py` to test that the GPU is detected correctly and that a simple neural net will train on the GPU.

+## `pip` vs `nopip`

+The `pip` installation method provided in this repository is that recommended by Google which provides TensorFlow.
+The `nopip` version is community supported and ditributed primarily through `conda-forge`.

+In general, pure installations using `conda` are easier to maintain compared to `pip` based installations.
+It is relatively easy to break dependency requirements when mixing `pip` and `conda` installs.
+Nonetheless, the `pip` version of TensorFlow does include utility of the `tensorrt` framework since the Python Package Index distributes the `pip` version with this functionality.
+Additionally, the `pip` version includes instruction sets for CPU operations up to AVX while the `conda` version provides only up to SSE3.

+Please consider these differences when choosing to install a version of TensorFlow.